-- 9.1 In no circumstances shall the logo, emblem and name of the ECF be used for commercial publicity or other purposes which may damage the image of and/or cause any liabilities to the ECF. - 9.2 A disclaimer reading "Any opinions, findings, conclusions or recommendations expressed in this material/event do not necessarily reflect the views of the Government of the Hong Kong Special Administrative Region and the Environment and Conservation Fund." should be added to all publications and media briefs relating to all ECF-funded projects. - 9.3 Projects which receive funding support from the ECF, including the activities, publicity and other events organised under the projects, as well as their related educational, publicity and other related materials, should not be used for purposes of personal, political, commercial or religious publicity of any individuals or organisations.
+- 9.1 In no circumstances shall the logo, emblem and name of the ECF be used for commercial publicity or other purposes which may damage the image of and/or cause any liabilities to the ECF. - 9.2 A disclaimer reading "Any opinions, findings, conclusions or recommendations expressed in this material/event do not necessarily reflect the views of the Government of the Hong Kong Special Administrative Region and the Environment and Conservation Fund." should be added to all publications and media briefs relating to all ECF-funded projects.
+For posts disseminated through the social media that are relevant to projects funded by the Environment and Conservation Fund, a statement reading "The content of this post does not reflect or represent the position of the Government of the Hong Kong Special Administrative Region or the Environment and Conservation Fund" should be remarked depending on the nature of the posts. - 9.3 Projects which receive funding support from the ECF, including the activities, publicity and other events organised under the projects, as well as their related educational, publicity and other related materials, should not be used for purposes of personal, political, commercial or religious publicity of any individuals or organisations.
 Nor should any such activities, events or materials arising from an ECF-funded project be presented in a way as to induce public perception of any personal, political, commercial or religious publicity of any kind, or misrepresent any associations of any individuals or organisations with the ECF.
-In addition, activities/events organised and materials produced under the projects should not be implemented or distributed in a way which may adversely affect the image of and/or cause any liabilities to the ECF. - 9.4 Under no circumstances shall the ECF Committee, its sub-committees, the relevant secretariats and/or the Government be held liable for any loss or damages or liabilities arising from the funded project. - 9.5 The ECF Committee, its sub-committees, the relevant secretariats, and/or the Government shall have no responsibility, financial or otherwise, for expenditure or other liabilities arising from the projects.
+In addition, activities/events organised and materials produced under the projects should not be implemented or distributed in a way which may adversely affect the image of and/or cause any liabilities to the ECF. - 9.4 Under no circumstances shall the ECF Committee, its Subcommittees, the relevant secretariats and/or the Government be held liable for any loss or damages or liabilities arising from the funded project. - 9.5 The ECF Committee, its Subcommittees, the relevant secretariats, and/or the Government shall have no responsibility, financial or otherwise, for expenditure or other liabilities arising from the projects.